 What happens if Initiated Measure 24 passes

-RAPID CITY, S.D. – As voters prepare to go to the polls this midterm election cycle, one of the ballot questions that hasn’t had much publicity is Initiated Measure 24.
+RAPID CITY, S.D. – As voters prepare to go to the polls this midterm election cycle, one question on the ballot that hasn’t had much publicity is Initiated Measure 24.
 It’s a measure that Attorney General Marty Jackley says may be ruled unconstitutional.

 If passed Tuesday, IM-24 would require that the South Dakota secretary of state investigate any alleged violations of the measure and impose a civil penalty on ballot committees that receive support from out-of-state funders.
-That penalty would be double whatever the original out-of-state contribution was.
-The penalty money collected would then be placed in the state general fund.
+That penalty would be double whatever the original out-of-state contribution was, and would then be placed in the state general fund.

 While advocates of the initiative believe it will protect South Dakota politics from outside interests, opponents of IM-24 point out that it is an unconstitutional violation of free speech.
 According to them, financial contributions are an expression of free speech.